 - 1. Engineering Review (dated 10.22.19): The plans for Phase 1 and 2 meet the general/preliminary requirements on Chapter 11, Storm water management ordinance and the Engineering Design Manual.
-Additional comments to be addressed in subsequent submittals. - 2.
+Additional comments to be addressed in subsequent submittals.
+Engineering recommends approval of Phase 1 and 2.
+Phase 3 is not recommended for approval as there is no mention of storm water management. - 2.
 Landscape Review (dated 10.22.19): Landscape review has identified significant deviations that would be required unless further modifications to the plans are made.
 Staff supports some of them, but encourages the applicant to reduce the number of deviations.
-Refer to review letter for more comments. - 3.
-Wetland Review (dated 10.18.19): - 4.
-Woodland Review (dated 10.18.19): A City of Novi woodland permit is required for the proposed plan. - 5.
-Traffic Review & RTIS Review (dated 10.18.19): - 6.
+Refer to review letter for more comments.
+Landscape does not recommend approval at this time. - 3.
+Wetland Review (dated 10.18.19): Wetlands does not recommend approval at this time.
+Additional information is required in order to recommend approval of the PRO Concept Plan. - 4.
+Woodland Review (dated 10.18.19): A City of Novi woodland permit is required for the proposed plan.
+Woodlands does not recommend approval at this time.
+See review letter for additional comments to be addressed. - 5.
+Traffic Review & RTIS Review (dated 10.18.19): Additional Comments to be addressed in future submittals.
+Traffic does not recommend approval of the PRO Concept Plan at this time. - 6.
 Facade Review (updated 10.18.19): There are minor deviations on the proposed commercial building elevations.
-The residential buildings have increased the percentage of brick, however there is an overage of horizontal siding, and vinyl siding is not permitted by the façade ordinance. - 7.
+The residential buildings have increased the percentage of brick, however there is an overage of horizontal siding, and vinyl siding is not permitted by the façade ordinance.
+A Section 9 waiver would be supported for the commercial buildings.
+A Section 9 waiver for the overage of horizontal siding on the residential buildings would be supported if the siding material is changed to cement fiber. - 7.
 Fire Review (dated 10.11.
 19): Fire has provided additional comments and questions that would require clarification.
+Conditional approval is recommended.